 It winds through some of the most epic scenery in the whole of the country.
-Virtually every guide to travelling Mexico will tell you it’s a must do and we can confirm from experience that is definitely is.
+Virtually every guide to travelling Mexico will tell you it’s a must do.
+And we can confirm from experience that is definitely is.

 It passes over huge canyons via vast viaducts and through tunnels carved into the massive mountains.
-You’ll feel like you’ve stepped back in time with the old school train conductors in dickie bows and the 1980’s style carriages.
+And you’ll feel like you’ve stepped back in time with the 1980’s style carriages and the old school train conductors in dickie bows.

-The full length of the track is 656km, contains 37 bridges, 86 tunnels and took 60 years to build.
+The full length of the Copper Canyon railway track is 656km, contains 37 bridges, 86 tunnels and took 60 years to build.
 The Copper Canyon, or Barrancas del Cobre in Spanish, refers to only a specific part of these Northern Mexico highlands.

-Plunging to depths of 1800m in several places, not only are they deeper than than the US Grand Canyon in Arizona but also four times bigger by area.
-Your eyes will seriously be glued to the window as you get to see Mexico like you’ve never seen it before.
+Plunging to depths of 1800m in several places, not only are they deeper than the US Grand Canyon in Arizona, but also four times bigger by area.
+Your eyes will seriously be glued to the windows of the Copper Canyon railway as you get to see Mexico like you’ve never seen it before.

 Copper Canyon Railway Schedule

 The Copper Canyon railway runs east to west and back again between a town called Los Mochis and the larger city of Chihuahua, stopping at a number of smaller towns villages on route.

-We didn’t realise this and because we wanted to go second class had to stay an extra night in Los Mochis, so if you are wanting take a particular train make sure to time your arrival right.
+We didn’t realise this and because we wanted to go second class had to stay an extra night in Los Mochis.
+So if you are wanting take a particular class of the Copper Canyon train make sure to time your arrival right.

 Below are the prices of the two different trains from the different stations through to Chihuahua.